-From a sleepy town to a thrill-seeker’s destination, Cabongaoan Beach in Burgos, Pangasinan, plus its famed Death Pool, have all the reasons why it is slowly gaining tourist attraction.
+From a sleepy town to a thrill-seeker’s destination, Cabongaoan Beach in Burgos, Pangasinan, plus its famed Depth Pool in the boundary of Agno, have all the reasons why it is slowly gaining tourist attraction.

 My memories of childhood are filled with selling rice cakes with my grandmother Loring in the town center of Burgos, Pangasinan.
 She wakes at dawn and prepares her goods for the day while I prepare myself to tag along.
 And because my grandmother is probably the friendliest in town (she stops and talks to every people she meets along the way), her puto and kutsinta are already half sold even before we arrive on the market.